Declaration of Domicile in Florida

 Declaration of Domicile is a formal document that varies by county.
 You can find an example of it here.

 It usually boils down to a brief statement of where your former residence was and where your new residence is, which is then notarized and filed with the Clerk of Court in your new county.
-The document also contains language stating that the content is truthful under threat of perjury.
+This legal document also contains language stating that the content is truthful under threat of perjury.

 While that may sound very intimidating, the Declaration of Domicile form is used routinely by nomads, full-time RVers, and full-time sailors to point to a specific location within, say, Florida or South Dakota, where they call their legal residence, given that all these classes of citizens travel so frequently.